donlockhart/Course3Final/CodeBook.md

 ============================================================
 This is a summary description of the Dataset/final.txt file.
 For details on the source data from which this project is based, see the Dataset/features_info.txt file.
-The measure of unit for all variables, other than subject and activity_description, is standard gravity (I think).
+The measure of unit for all variables, other than subject and activity_description, is standard gravity.

 1. subject - an identifier from 1 to 30 for the person associated with the readings.
 2. activity_description - the activity being performed during a measurement.